Varelen Electric Co., Ltd

 Temperature Rise Test of Oil-Immersed Transformer

-The temperature rise test for transformer oil involves precise procedures to ensure accurate results.
+The temperature rise test for distribution transformer involves precise procedures to ensure accurate results.
 The following steps outline the process:

 3. Voltage Application: A voltage equivalent to no-load losses plus load losses at a reference temperature of 75°C is applied to the HV winding.